IPVLAN based Networking (beta)¶

 The ipvlan-based datapath in L3 mode requires v4.12 or more recent Linux kernel, while L3S mode, in addition, requires a stable kernel with the fix mentioned in this document (see below).

-It is also required to specify the ipvlan master device which typically
+It is required to specify the master ipvlan device which typically points to a

-points to a networking device that is facing the external network.
-This
+networking device that is facing the external network.
+This is done through

 To make ipvlan work between hosts, routes on each host have to be installed